-- In 2014, Pacific Lutheran University won first place in its category of Master’s Institutions in the Second Nature Climate Leadership Awards for its “off and onsetting” educational program for study away air mile carbon mitigation.
+First place in its category of Master’s Institutions in the Second Nature Climate Leadership Awards for its “off and onsetting” educational program for study away air mile carbon mitigation.
 In addition to purchasing carbon credits to offset the negative effects of air travel, student fees will go toward addressing the social cost of carbon through “onsetting,” funding sustainability projects here on campus and in our study away program sites around the world.

-- Pacific Lutheran University was named as a top producer of U.S. Fulbright students for 2012-13 as a master’s institution by The Chronicle of Higher Education.
+Top producer of U.S. Fulbright students for 2012-13 as a master’s institution by The Chronicle of Higher Education.
 In 2014, five new Fulbrights brought PLU’s total to 100.
 Sponsored by the U.S. Department of State, the Fulbright program was established in 1946 by the U.S. Congress to “enable the government of the United States to increase mutual understanding between people of the United States and the people of other countries.”
 It is the largest U.S. international exchange program offering opportunities for students, scholars and professionals to undertake international graduate study, advanced research, university teaching and teaching in elementary and secondary schools worldwide.

-- In January 2006, Pacific Lutheran University became the first higher education institution to have students studying simultaneously on all 7 continents, an achievement that was subsequently repeated in 2008 and will also occur in 2010.
+PLU became the first higher education institution to have students studying simultaneously on all 7 continents, an achievement that was subsequently repeated in 2008 and will also occur in 2010.
 The course in Antarctica that makes this achievement possible is a class in Environmental Literature, taught by Dr. Charles Bergman, Professor of English.